 Steve Washuta: Well, I’m not I’m not on Tiktok yet.
 But I would imagine you’re both doing some pretty interesting dance videos.
 Talk.
 So I’m going to download it now that I know custom filters are still new

-Jane : on that.
+CustomFit Savannah: on that.
 I don’t even know what we’re doing on that.
 So one of the wonderful things that came with a custom fit was a fabulous Social Media Manager.
 So yeah, so that’s after you pay the attorney and go through all that stuff.
 Hey, someone, do this social.
 Do it.
 That’s a full-time job.
-It really is coming up with content every single day, in some cases multiple times a day, really understanding how to make that work for you how to keep that engine going.
+It really is coming up with content every single day.
+In some cases multiple times a day.
+Really understanding how to make that work for you how to keep that engine going.
 And there’s always so many different twists and turns and, and rapid evolutions and how best to use the media.
 I wish I had even with a marketing background.
 My marketing background is useless now it’s completely outdated.
 I’m a dinosaur.
 You know,

 Steve Washuta: I couldn’t I couldn’t agree more.
 You’re right.
 I mean, there’s too much going on in the social media landscape.

 But I can’t thank you guys enough for joining.
 Hopefully, in the near future.
-We’ll talk about some other topics that you guys can share some insights on and everyone visit the custom fit center on all the different platforms and their website.
+We’ll talk about some other topics that you guys can share some insights on.
+Everyone visit the custom fit center on all the different platforms and their website.
 Thanks for joining and